 What You Should Do

 If you still think you only want to see your free credit report from the government and not your actual scores, head on over to www.annualcreditreport.com.
-In my opinion, you are much better informed if you look at the reports and monitor your scores with a credit monitoring service.
+In my opinion, there is no smart pill or miracle solution to financial problems but you are much better informed and if you look at the reports and monitor your scores with a credit monitoring service.